Best Practices, Pros & Cons, Advantages/Disadvantages and more!

 Advantages of Questionnaires

-• Questionnaires offer anonymity, allowing respondents to provide honest and unbiased answers.
+• Questionnaires offer anonymity that allow respondents to provide honest and unbiased answers.

-• Questionnaires can reach a large sample size, providing a broader perspective.
+• Questionnaires can reach a large population that provides a broader perspective.

 • The data collected from questionnaires can be easily quantified and analyzed.